Steven Gerrard: Rangers

 In late April 2018, Gerrard entered talks to become the new manager of Scottish Premiership club Rangers.
 On 1 May, incumbent manager Graeme Murty was dismissed, with the club confirming three days later that Gerrard would succeed him from 1 June, ahead of the 2018–19 season, signing a four-year contract.
 He made his senior managerial debut on 12 July, when he led Rangers to a 2–0 UEFA Europa League win over Macedonian team Shkupi.
 Gerrard's first game in charge in the domestic league was a 1–1 draw against Aberdeen, away from home.
 Under Gerrard's management, Rangers went twelve matches unbeaten in all competitions from the start of the season before finally suffering defeat on 2 September, losing 1–0 to rivals Celtic in the Old Firm derby.
 On 29 December, in the reverse fixture, Gerrard guided Rangers to their first win over Celtic since 2012, in a game that ended with a 1–0 scoreline.

 Ahead of the 2019–20 season, Gerrard was linked with a return to the Premier League, after the managerial position at Newcastle United became vacant.
 The move would have seen him replace his former Liverpool manager Rafael Benítez, who left the club at the end of his contract.
-Gerrard reportedly turned down the opportunity to take over as the club's manager, because he was comfortable at Rangers.

 During the 2020–21 season, Gerrard led Rangers through a record-breaking season, claiming back-to-back derby wins over rivals Celtic, and topping their Europa League group.
 On 7 March 2021, Rangers won the Scottish Premiership title without losing a single league match, receiving 102 points and conceding only 13 goals across 38 matches.
 It was also Gerrard's first league title as a manager.

 Aston Villa

-On 11 November 2021, Gerrard was appointed as head coach at Premier League club Aston Villa on a three-and-a-half-year contract, succeeding Dean Smith, who was dismissed four days earlier.
+On 11 November 2021, 41 year-old Gerrard was appointed as head coach at Premier League club Aston Villa on a three-and-a-half-year contract, succeeding Dean Smith, who was dismissed four days earlier.
 Villa paid Rangers compensation of around £4 million to release him from his contract.
 He led the club to a 2–0 home win against Brighton & Hove Albion in the Premier League in his first game in charge.
 Results under Gerrard were generally mixed and the team finished the season in 14th place, three places lower than the previous campaign.

 After winning just two of their opening 12 league games of the 2022–23 season, Gerrard was dismissed by Villa on 20 October 2022.